 I also didn’t particularly care for the fact that there were two people of color who were mentioned in the story, and neither of them had any significant role to play.
 This is France, you’re telling me there were no rich brown people in the school?
 Come on, now.
 Something to work on for your next novel, Stephanie.

-It’s a cute, fluffy and romantic read that I would recommend with the same cautions that were presented to me.
+Anna and the French Kiss is a cute, fluffy and romantic read that I would recommend with the same cautions that were presented to me.
 If you don’t want a love triangle or a cheating boyfriend, don’t read this book.
 If this sounds like your thing, you can pick up a copy through Amazon, Indiebound or your other favorite bookseller!

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.